zanix/home-assistant-config/README.md

 - [Rachio](https://www.home-assistant.io/integrations/rachio/) - The rachio platform allows you to control your Rachio irrigation system
 - [Ring](https://www.home-assistant.io/integrations/ring/) - The ring implementation allows you to integrate your Ring.com devices in Home Assistant
 - [Roku](https://www.home-assistant.io/integrations/roku/) - The Roku integration allows you to control a Roku device
-- [Sony Bravia TV](https://www.home-assistant.io/integrations/braviatv/) - The braviatv platform allows you to control a Sony Bravia TV
 - [Sony Playstation 4](https://www.home-assistant.io/integrations/ps4/) - The PS4 integration allows you to control a Sony PlayStation 4 console
 - [Tasmota](https://www.home-assistant.io/integrations/tasmota) - This integration allows to control of Tasmota devices over MQTT
 - [Ubiquiti UniFi](https://www.home-assistant.io/integrations/unifi/) - The unifi integration allows you to connects to a UniFi controller and gather device tracking data
+- [Vizio SmartCast](https://www.home-assistant.io/integrations/vizio/) - The vizio integration allows you to control SmartCast-compatible TVs and sound bars.
 - [WLED](https://www.home-assistant.io/integrations/wled) - WLED is a fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102, and similar) LED's
 - [ZigBee](https://www.home-assistant.io/integrations/zigbee/) - Zigbee integration for Home Assistant allows you to utilize modules such as the XBee as wireless General Purpose Input/Output (GPIO) devices
 - [Z-Wave](https://www.home-assistant.io/integrations/zwave/) - The Z-Wave integration for Home Assistant allows you to observe and control connected Z-Wave devices